donBarbos/dotfiles/README.md

 ---
 ### Steps

-> *Complete the following tasks to configure your system.*
+> *Complete the following tasks or use the [installer](https://github.com/DONSIMON92/configs#quick installation "will transfer to the desired head") to configure your system.*

 1. [i3wm](https://github.com/DONSIMON92/configs#i3wm "will transfer to the desired head")
 2. [polybar](https://github.com/DONSIMON92/configs#polybar "will transfer to the desired head")